ucoline/wope/README.md

 # Wope - starter theme for wordpress
-📦 Modern wordpress theme development
+📦 A modern wordpress starter theme

 🧪 Ready to use models and libs